ajdecon/ansible-simple-mesos/README.md

 [Zookeeper](https://zookeeper.apache.org/) and Mesos with [Marathon](https://github.com/mesosphere/marathon) and
 [Chronos](https://github.com/airbnb/chronos) as installed frameworks, and [Docker](https://www.docker.com/) installed on the worker nodes.
-At some point I hope to add [Hadoop](https://github.com/mesos/hadoop), [Spark](https://github.com/mesos/spark), and [Torque](https://mesos.apache.org/documentation/running-torque-or-mpi-on-mesos/).
+An HDFS filesystem is also set up.
+At some point
+I hope to add [Hadoop MapReduce](https://github.com/mesos/hadoop), [Spark](https://github.com/mesos/spark), and [Torque](https://mesos.apache.org/documentation/running-torque-or-mpi-on-mesos/).